theystemYT/theystems-Menu/README.md

 - FORTLINE (In Universal Scripts Tab)
 - Prison Life (In Universal Scripts Tab)
 - Forsaken
 - Rivals
 - Bubble Gum Simulator INFINITY
 - Blox Fruits
 - Grow A Garden
-- Dead Rails
+- Dead Rails (Works but when you actually join the game, it doesn't work.
+You can still find the script by executing Null Fire in the Universal Scripts Tab)
-- Blue Lock Rivals
+- Blue Lock Rivals (Same thing but only in the tutorial of the game and when it takes you to "Match" once you have completed it.
+Also, if you get taken to "Customs" this will not work.
+Not added in Universal Scripts tab.
+Can be found in Ghost Hub by searching up blue lock in Ghost Hub and executing the script with Ronix Hub in the name.)
 </details>

 # Notes